bayeslife/continuous-architecture/SolutionData.md

 ## Service Characteristics

-Services require values for all charactistics associated to all characteritic groups associated to the service
+Services require values for all charactistics associated to all characteristic groups associated to the service